Information Design: Project 2

 chart based on a specific data that was given to each students.
 For mine,

-the task involves me to create a line graph from the data presented in this
+the task involves me to create a line graph from the data presented in

 article about students under stress.